Chart Color Schemes

 The educational profile of Landsdale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 27.1% among residents aged 15+, surpassing the SA3 area average of 19.7%.
-Bachelor degrees are most prevalent at 19.6%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.7% while certificates make up 23.2%.
+The educational profile of the population is strong compared to the wider region, with university degrees held by 27.1% of residents aged 15 and over, exceeding the SA3 average of 19.7%.
+This highlights a local focus on higher education.
+Bachelor degrees are the most common at 19.6%, followed by postgraduate degrees at 5.5% and graduate diplomas at 2.0%.
+Vocational qualifications are also highly represented, with 34.9% of residents aged 15 and over holding trade credentials, consisting of advanced diplomas (11.7%) and certificates (23.2%).

 Frequently Asked Questions - Education